Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 Trace-level detection

-Potential Applications of SERS
+Potential Applications

 • Diagnostics – detection of low-abundance biomarkers; subsequently, supporting earlier identification of different disease states